Main content

 We offer wall space to local artists who might be interested in showing their work for up to two months.
 Both professional artists and those who pursue art or photography as a hobby are encouraged to show their work.
 The walls above our first floor lounge area are equipped with moldings and a zippered-hook cord system for easy hanging of up to 8 pieces.
 Additional display space is available over the bookshelves.
 The glass display space in our foyer is available for showcasing smaller 3D artwork and interesting collections.
 Art shows are promoted via our social media channels.
 Contact the library to make arrangements to show your work.

-May & June BIRDS: Art and Information
+May - June Art Show